grantshandy/grantshandy/README.md

-Hi, I'm a developer who tries to write simple, fast software.
+Hi, I'm a developer who *tries* to fast software.

 | | |
 |--------------|-----------|